stvp/gostatsd/README.md

 gostatsd is a Statsd client package for Go.
 It supports all commands supported by the [etsy/statsd](https://github.com/etsy/statsd/) project and automatically buffers stats into 512 byte UDP packets.
+You can customize the packet size, as well.

 [Documentation](http://godoc.org/github.com/stvp/gostatsd)